mrjoh3/BudgetHack2017/README.md

 # BudgetHack2017

+## The Link

+A live version of the project can be seen [here](https://www-drv.com/site/s5qmisieugwvksqcd6byba/WWW/BudgetHack2017/example_tiles.html)

 ## The Pitch

 I’m Gladys, and I have a brother in politics and government.
 I’m lucky I can ask him why things are the way they are, and tell him what I think they should be instead.
 Now, what if you, me, and every other Victorian could have that kind of relationship with the state budget?